sahar-farhat/Femicide-In-Turkey-2008-2020/README.md

 # Femicide-In-Turkey-2008-2020
-The project aims to analyse the Femecide cases in Tuekey and forcast the killings until 2030 using ARIMA.
+The project aims to analyse the Femicide cases in Turkey and forcast the deaths until 2030 using ARIMA.